 *To utilize a multi-region failover with the least service interruption, you’ll need to make use of a CDN service.
 This is essential to curb service interruption.
 The CDN will continue serving cached content while your site is being switch over to the secondary region.

-Figuring out all of this on your own will be time consuming and challenging, which is why after having done it multiple times over the years we’ve made it a foundational component in GraphGrid Connected Data Platform ONgDB cloud offering of production-ready ONgDB.
+Figuring out all of these ONgDB deployment basics on your own will be time consuming and challenging, which is why after having done it hundreds times over the years we’ve made it a foundational component in GraphGrid Cloud for the ONgDB Enterprise cloud offering of production-ready ONgDB.
 We’ve done this because we know it’s just the expected baseline for any production application and not something you should leave to chance.